Beyond the Background: Gravitational Wave Anisotropy and Continuous Waves from Supermassive Black Hole Binaries: Discussion

 EM data may also inform the level of GWB anisotropy in our universe.
 By placing the sources randomly and treating the background as purely isotropic, we make conservative estimates for anisotropy.
 However, one might predict that more SMBHBs will be emitting PTA-band GWs in regions of higher cosmic density.
 A future step would be to study possible correlations between GWB anisotropy and galaxy clustering or large-scale structure.
 On the other hand, if just a few loudest sources at distances of $\sim\!\!1000~\tr{Mpc}$ entirely determine anisotropy (as we have found), then these correlations seem less likely because the placement of individual sources is random on scales large enough to treat the universe as purely isotropic.
 Regardless, this would be an interesting hypothesis to test.

 By varying PTA noise to make each model produce 50\% $\dpbg$, we comprehensively explore the detection statistics of a wide parameter space, including models that produce low GWB amplitudes.
 The next step to build on this parameter space exploration is to condition our models on current measurements of the GWB amplitude.
-With these GWB-conditioned models, we can use realistic PTAs to calculate our detection statistics as opposed to calibrating to a fixed $\dpbg$.
+With these GWB-conditioned models, we can fully explore the multi-dimensional parameter space to explicitly include covariances and use realistic PTAs to calculate our detection statistics, as opposed to calibrating to a fixed $\dpbg$.
 The resulting background detection statistics will serve as a check on the GWB constraints set by \citep{ng+23_astro}.
 Then, we will test whether the current lack of CW detections \citep{ng+23_individuals} and upper limits on anisotropy \citep{ng+23_anis} can further constrain these model parameters.
 We expect that long $\thardf$ and flat $\hardnuinner$ will be most easily constrained by single source detection statistics and anisotropy, given that these are the regions of parameter space where both $\evss$ and $C_\ell/C_0$ are highest and $\evss$ has the lowest variance.